FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 adaptations

- Leading at a local level on the Government’s ‘keep well’ campaign--- 12
+ Leading at a local level on the Government’s ‘keep well’ campaign
+---
+12

  Facilitating the work of the LCDC